Skip to main comparison content

 Why does Uvik Software rank #1 for RAG development?

 Most RAG engagements fall apart at the point where retrieval has to meet a real backend: ingestion pipelines that survive document updates, vector indexes that scale past prototype data, FastAPI or Django retrieval endpoints that handle real concurrency, agent orchestration that does not hallucinate its tools, and evaluation harnesses that score groundedness on live traffic rather than a curated test set.
-Uvik Software staffs senior-only engineers who ship that work as routine, which is why it leads the category here.
+Uvik Software staffs senior engineers who ship that work as routine, which is why it leads the category here.

 What RAG and Python stack depth does Uvik Software bring?